Vinicoreia/AlgoRythm/README.md

 # AlgoRythm
-Writting main algorithms while listening to music, the commit message is always a song.
+Writing main algorithms while listening to music, the commit message is always a song.

 ## Why?
 This may sound retarded, and it is, but music is something we fundamentally admire as humans and i know of no human that does not listen to any song.